Aleksei Oleinik: 2020

+2021

 Oleinik faced Chris Daukaus on February 20, 2021, at UFC Fight Night: Blaydes vs. Lewis.
 He lost the fight via technical knockout in round one.

-Oleinik faced Sergey Spivak on June 19, 2021, at UFC on ESPN 25.
+Oleinik faced Serghei Spivac on June 19, 2021, at UFC on ESPN 25.
 He lost the bout via unanimous decision.

+2022

 Oleinik was scheduled to face Greg Hardy on January 22, 2022, at UFC 270.
 However, Oleinik withdrew from the event for undisclosed reasons and he was replaced by Sergey Spivak.

 Oleinik was scheduled to face Ilir Latifi on March 26, 2022, at UFC Fight Night 205.
 However, the day of the event, Latifi withdrew due to illness and the bout was cancelled.
 The pair was rescheduled to meet on two weeks later at UFC 273 on April 9, 2022.
 In turn, Latifi withdrew again for unknown reasons and was replaced by Jared Vanderaa.
 He won the bout via scarf hold submission in the first round.
 The win also earned him the Performance of the Night award.

 The match with Ilir Latifi was yet to rescheduled again for UFC Fight Night 211 on October 1, 2022.
 Oleinik lost the bout via unanimous decision.

-On October 10, 2022, it was announced that Oleinik was released from UFC after completing his contract.
+On October 10, 2022, it was announced that Oleinik was a free agent after completing his UFC contract.

+Post UFC

+Oleinik faced Oli Thompson at REN TV Fight Club: Oleinik vs. Thompson on May 26, 2023, and lost via knock out in the first round.

+Global Fight League

+On December 11, 2024, it was announced that Oleninik was signed by Global Fight League.

+Bare-knuckle boxing

+Oleinik made his Bare Knuckle Fighting Championship debut against Gerônimo dos Santos on April 4, 2025 at BKFC 71 Dubai: Day 1.
+He lost the fight by knockout late into the first round.

 Personal life

-Oleinik is married and has 5 children between the ages of 5 and 19.
+Oleinik and his ex-wife have 5 children.
 He and his family moved to Florida in December 2016.
-The eldest, Polina, attends Stoneman Douglas High School, and was present at the school during the mass shooting but was unharmed.
+The eldest, Polina, attended Stoneman Douglas High School, and was present at the school during the mass shooting but was unharmed.
+As of March 2025, Oleinik is divorced and stated that his ex-wife took everything including his kids and property after the divorce.

 He is a naturalised Russian citizen, and expressed support towards Russia following its 2014 military intervention in Ukraine.
 He wore a shirt with Putin's face and as a result was denied entry into Ukraine.